EmilyBurak/ec2-image-builder-nginx/README.md

 Please refer to the individual script/configuration files for more details.
 Hopefully they're demonstrative and 'self-documenting' where I haven't left comments.

-## .tf files
+## Terraform modules

 These are Terraform configuration files that set up the infrastructure needed to run the pipeline, including the pipeline and its components.
+The root module in `/build/` is responsible for EC2 Image Builder-specific resources, the `terraform-aws-http-lambda` module handles the `server-call-lambda.py` and attendant infrastructure and configuration, `terraform-aws-logs-s3` sets up a logging bucket for Image Builder and `terraform-aws-public-networking` provisions a VPC with a public subnet accessible by the Lambda for the EC2 Image Builder AMI during testing.

 # Setup